nobitavvvip/files.md/README.md

 Refer to [the following document](https://github.com/zakirullin/cognitive-load) for more comprehensive guiding rules.

 ## Guidelines
+- We write **tests**
+- eXtreme Programming and TDD are highly encouraged
 - With portability in mind, everything is stored in **plain text files**
-- We write **tests**
 - We don't use get* prefix for methods
 - No panics, errors are part of business logic
 - No generics and iterators for client code